-It’s been nearly a year since we returned from Peru and our visit to Machu Picchu, and I realized we hadn’t written anything about this special place.
+It’s been almost a year since we returned from Machu Picchu, and I realized we hadn’t written anything about this special place.
 We shared a few photos from the road, but were never inspired to write anything further.

 Nevertheless, exploring the streets of this mysterious city was a highlight of my world travels thus far.
-So I wanted to share some tips that could help save you some time and not make the mistakes we did.
+So I wanted to share our best Machu Picchu travel tips to save you time and help you have a great trip.

 These tips only apply if you are NOT planning to get to Machu Picchu by doing an organized tour to hike the Inca Trail.
-For more information about the Inca Trail, check out this post, this post, and this post.
+For more information about hiking the Inca Trail, check out this post, this post, this post, this post, and this post.

 1. Spend the night before going to Machu Picchu in the town of Aguas Calientes